Key Takeaways

 Depending on the type, cheese usually exudes an odour ranging from slightly pleasant to extremely unpleasant.

 As such, cheese shouldn’t be stored with other odour-sensitive food products like butter, lard and meat.
 Rather, cheese can only be stored with fruit and vegetables, depending on the type.
-In actuality, some cheese varieties should even be stored separately from one another to avoid odour contamination.
+Some cheese varieties should even be stored separately from one another to avoid odour contamination.

 Ensure proper ventilation